 Most drives are shipped from the factory already configured for a particular motor.
-You can verify this by applying logic power and monitoring the Status Display.
+This can be verified by applying logic power and monitoring the Status Display.
 A factory-configured drive will go through a power-up sequence flashing all segments of the display before settling out to a number indicating the mode of operation.
 If the drive is not configured with a particular motor, the display will flash a minus sign "-" indicating that you must enter drive, motor, and application variable parameters.
-The remainder of this section describes the process of setting up a non-configured drive.
+The remainder of this section will describe the process of setting up a non-configured drive.